-Pre-Hearing Statements: Statements filed with the Clerk by the Parties pursuant to Rule 98 of the Rules.
+Pre-Hearing Statements: Statements filed by the Parties pursuant to Rule 9 of the Rules.

-Proposed Findings of Fact and Recommended Decision: The recommendation of the Hearing Officer to the Board, as set forth in Rule 14 of13 of the Rules.
+Proposed Findings of Fact and Recommended Decision: The recommendation of the Hearing Officer to the Board, as set forth in Rule 14 of the Rules.

-Request for Administrative Review or Request for Administrative Hearing: The document filed with the Clerk by the Applicant (or in limited cases, the Employer) to seek a review of a decision of the Committee of Staff and initiate the Administrative Review or Administrative Hearing process.
+Request for Administrative Review or Request for Administrative Hearing: The document filed by the Applicant (or in limited cases, the Employer) to seek a review of a decision of the Committee or Staff and initiate the Administrative Review or Administrative Hearing process.
 Where the Applicant requests a Hearing or the Board refers the matter to a Hearing, the document will be referred to as a Request for Administrative Hearing.
 Where the Applicant seeks review of a Benefit Determination or CEO Determination, the document will be referred to as a Request for Administrative Review.

-Respondent: OCERS will always be the primary Respondent. -The Employer may, but is not required to respond to the request for Administrative Review or Hearing.
-Where the Employer initiates a review or hearing, the Applicant maymust join as a Respondent.
-Failure to join may result in a denial without prejudice.
+Respondent: OCERS will always be the primary Respondent.
+The Employer may, but is not required to respond to the request for Administrative Review or Hearing.
+Where the Employer initiates a review or hearing, the Applicant may join as a Respondent.

-Rules: The "Orange County Employees Retirement System Administrative Hearing Rules," attached as an appendix to and made part of this Policy.
+Rules: The "Orange County Employees Retirement System Administrative Rules," attached as an appendix to and made part of this Policy.